cmw2/PrivatePaaSSample/docs/create-sql-database.md

     1. If you don't see a Networking blade you're probably on your SQL Database, not your SQL Server.
 See instructions just above.
 1. Click the _Selected networks_ option under Public Access
 1. Scroll down to the Firewall rules section and click _Add your client IPv4 address_ link.
+    - Make a note of the IP address it adds here so you can use it again in the Key Vault section.
 1. Click _Save_ button
 1. After it has saved, select the _SQL Databases_ blade in the left hand menu
 1. Click the row with your database (probably SampleDB)
 1. Select the _Query editor (preview)_ blade
 1. The right hand side should show you logged in with a blue button _Continue as yourname_.
 Click that button.
 1. On the right hand side will be a new query windw.
 Paste the below code into that window:
     ```
     CREATE USER [<identity-name>] FROM EXTERNAL PROVIDER;
     ALTER ROLE db_datareader ADD MEMBER [<identity-name>];